hpfem/hermes/doc/src/installation/matrix_solvers/superlu.rst

   cmake .
   make

-Hermes{1|2|3}d will now be compiled and linked with the multithreaded SuperLU library.
+Hermes will now be compiled and linked with the multithreaded SuperLU library.
 Before running the parallel calculation, you just need to set the environment variable ``OMP_NUM_THREADS`` to the number of threads you wish to employ for solution of your system (this is typically the number of cores in your